RubyLearning/blog/content/post/2007/02/24/ruby-snips.md

   <blockquote>
     <p>
-      Ruby Snips is an idea that Iâ€™ve had for a while, but only recently have put together in my mind.
-I love Code Snippets, formerly owned by Peter Cooper, but Iâ€™ve always found myself wishing to be able to search the snippets easily and have a semi-brief explanation of the snippet being displayed.
+      Ruby Snips is an idea that I've had for a while, but only recently have put together in my mind.
+I love Code Snippets, formerly owned by Peter Cooper, but I've always found myself wishing to be able to search the snippets easily and have a semi-brief explanation of the snippet being displayed.
     </p>

     <p>
-      Another aspect that has brought about this site is that I am always learning new things that can be done with Ruby and Iâ€™d like to have a centralized place of snippets with explanations and thoughts for myself and for anyone else learning Ruby.
-This site isnâ€™t terribly unique in any sense, but rather another resource for the Ruby community.
+      Another aspect that has brought about this site is that I am always learning new things that can be done with Ruby and I'd like to have a centralized place of snippets with explanations and thoughts for myself and for anyone else learning Ruby.
+This site isn't terribly unique in any sense, but rather another resource for the Ruby community.
     </p>
   </blockquote>
 </div>